WHEN THE GRASSES IN ORNATE GARDENS SHOULD BE TRIMMED BACK

 - When spring comes around or early autumn, you should divide cool-season grasses

-When is the best time to prune your lawn?
+When is the best time of year to cut back ornamental plants?